 Breaking down communication barriers for better social inclusion

-The Swiss Innovation Promotion Agency (Innosuisse) has approved a major four-year project (total volume of 12.4 million Swiss francs) entitled “Inclusive Information and Communication Technologies” (IICT), as part of its new “Flagship” initiative.
+The Swiss Agency for the Promotion of Innovation (Innosuisse) has approved a major four-year project (total volume of 12.4 million Swiss francs) entitled “Inclusive Information and Communication Technologies” (IICT), as part of its new “Flagship” initiative.
 The aim of this project is to develop information and communication technologies (ICT) for people with disabilities.
-This Flagship targets five specific accessibility areas: text simplification, sign language translation and evaluation, automatic audio description, and spoken subtitles.
+This Flagship targets five specific accessibility areas: text simplification, sign language translation and evaluation, automatic audio description and spoken subtitles.
 Within this “Flagship”, each area is broken down into sub-projects, with close links between them, thanks to common technologies, such as artificial intelligence.
-IICT, with its user-centered approach, will lead to innovations that will help people with hearing, visual and cognitive impairments, but also sign language learners, thus emphasizing the two-way aspect of accessibility.
+IICT, with its user-centred approach, will lead to innovations that will help people with hearing, visual and cognitive impairments, but also sign language learners, thus emphasising the two-way aspect of accessibility.
 This “Flagship” follows a participatory and inclusive approach by involving people with disabilities in all stages of the research and development cycle.
 This Flagship is led by the Institute for Computational Linguistics at the University of Zurich (PI: Dr Sarah Ebling).
 It consists of five research partners, one of which is a foreign subcontractor, and six development partners.
 Together, the Flagship partners are among the most important players in the field of inclusive ICT in Switzerland.
 The Flagship will start in 2022.

 - University of Zurich, Institute for Computational Linguistics

 - ICARE Research Institute

 - Subcontractor : University of Surrey, UK

 - SWISS TXT, which also represents the Swiss Broadcasting Corporation (SRG) and its radio and television stations